 Cinnamon oil has been found to break down volatile sulfurous compounds—aka the cause of your stinky breath in your mouth, says Sharp.

 A bad breath remedy in India is to chew on some fennel seeds.
-The act of doing so not only increases saliva that washes away bacteria from your mouth, they also help neutralize offensive odors and aid digestion.
-But that's not all: fennel oils have antibacterial properties as well, fighting germs that cause bad breath.
+The act of doing so not only increases saliva that washes away bacteria from your mouth, but the seeds also help neutralize offensive odors and aid digestion.
+That's not all: Fennel oils have antibacterial properties as well, fighting germs that cause bad breath.

-"Usually, the bad bacteria is kept at bay because we have a lot of saliva constantly cleaning out the mouth," says Alexandra Napoli, a certified holistic health coach.
-One of the biggest culprits of bad breath is a dry mouth, which is when bad bacteria thrives.
+"Usually, the bad bacteria are kept at bay because we have a lot of salivae constantly cleaning out the mouth," says Alexandra Napoli, a certified holistic health coach.
+One of the biggest culprits of bad breath is a dry mouth, which is when bad bacteria thrive.
 Guzzling down water will not only keep your saliva production going, but it can also wash away any pieces of food that are lingering in your mouth.
 And for your H2O information, stop worrying that drinking water will put on water weight.

 "Sugar-free yogurt has a probiotic effect that helps the [good] bacteria in your mouth flourish," Napoli says.
 And we have the science to back it up: A study back in 2005 found that participants who ate sugar-free yogurt for six weeks saw a decrease in levels of volatile sulfide compounds and plaque and gingival indices.

-Foods rich in vitamin C such as broccoli, strawberries, and oranges, are great for defeating stinky breath.
+Foods rich in vitamin C, such as strawberries, and oranges, are great for defeating stinky breath.
 According to Napoli, the vitamin C is so powerful that it creates an environment that's bad for bacteria to grow.

 Now, The Worst Foods For Your Breath